jamessu2/youtube_playlist_summary/README.md

 Note: Code was tested with Youtube API as of Dec 2019.

+Note: You need **Python 3** installed.

 # Usage
+From the `youtube_playlist_summary` directory, run:

 ```
-python3 youtube_playlist_summary.py <insert link to youtube playlist>
+python3 youtube_playlist_summary.py <paste link to a youtube playlist>
 ```

 # Sidenotes

-If on a Mac, for the first time you need to:
+If you're using a Mac and you're running into a *"certificate verify failed"* error, you will need to do a one-time:

 ```
 cd /Applications/Python3.7	# or whatever your Python version is
 ./Install\ Certificates.command
 ```

-to resolve a *"certificate verify failed"* error.

-From https://github.com/nficano/pytube/issues/241: "It installs a set of default Root Certificates for the python ssl module by installing the certifi https://pypi.python.org/pypi/certifi."
+This will, according to https://github.com/nficano/pytube/issues/241: "installs a set of default Root Certificates for the python ssl module by installing the certifi https://pypi.python.org/pypi/certifi."

-Also, Youtube video durations are in a format called: ["ISO 8601"](https://en.wikipedia.org/wiki/ISO_8601#Durations)
+Youtube video durations are in a format called: ["ISO 8601"](https://en.wikipedia.org/wiki/ISO_8601#Durations)

+(There is a difference between "Total items in playlist" vs "Public items in playlist")